whirvis/JRakNet/README.md

 server.start();
 ```

 This is a simple RakNet server that can be tested through Minecraft by going to the "Friends" tab where the server should show up.
+Once
-Once the server pops up, you should be able to click on it to trigger the connection and packet hooks.
+the server pops up, you should be able to click on it to trigger the connection and packet hooks.

 # How to enable loopback exemption
-On Windows 10, applications that use the Universal Windows Program service by default are not able to connect to servers that are running on the same machine as them.
-As a result, many Minecraft players
+On Windows 10, applications that use the Universal Windows Program framework by default are not able to connect to servers that are
-are disgruntled as they are not able to play on their own servers on their PC.
-Instead, they have to use another device like their mobile phone on the same LAN network in order to play on their server running from their PC.
-This annoying feature can be disabled simply by creating a ```UniversalWindowsProgram`` object with the first and only parameter being the ID of the application you are wanting to be able to connect to through localhost.
-An example would  be Microsoft Edges's which is ```Microsoft.MicrosoftEdge_8wekyb3d8bbwe``.
-So, in order to enable loopback exemption it would only take this:
+running on the same machine as them.
+This annoying feature can be disabled by simply creating a ```UniversalWindowsProgram``` object
+with the first and only parameter being the ID of the application that you are wanting to be able to connect to.
+An example
+would be Microsoft's Edge which is ```Microsoft.MicrosoftEdge_8wekyb3d8bbwe```.
+So, in order to enable loopback exemption, it would only
+take this:

 ```java
 UniversalWindowsProgram MICROSOFT_EDGE = new UniversalWindowsProgram("Microsoft.MicrosoftEdge_8wekyb3d8bbwe");